BKopysc/SimpleTimelapsePi/README.md

 # SimpleTimelapsePi
-Simple timelapse application for Raspberry Pi with camera module
+Simple timelapse application for Raspberry Pi with camera module.
+The main goal was to schedule the timelapse to run in the background at a certain time.
+This way you can leave the SSH connection and go to sleep peacefully 😴.

 ## Requirements
 - Python 3.x